“Let your gentleness be evident to all”

 What is your biggest roadblock in showing gentleness to others?

 What is your biggest roadblock in showing gentleness to yourself?

 Break out the cards or dust off a beloved board game, toss a baseball, or even play a video game.
 Play any game you choose with your partner, because life is too short to be serious all of the time! ;)

-Snap a selfie with us and and you will be entered in a drawing to win a fabulous prize!
+Snap a selfie and send it to us and you will be entered in a drawing to win a fabulous prize!

 Questions?
 Please contact us at: email@example.com